Mary Agnes Briand: Life

 Marie Briand was born on March 22, 1870, in the hamlet of La Hautière in the municipality of La Prénessaye, in the Côtes-d´Armor.
 Her father was the coachman of Ernest Carré-Kerisouet, master of the Forges du Vaublanc, in Plémet.
 In 1877, the Briand family moved to Vaublanc in Plémet.
 Her father left service in 1881 at the age of 55 and the family left Plémet to settle in St-Brieuc.

 In the summer of 1890, a few months after the death of her father, Marie Briand met two sisters who were members of the Third Order of Mary (the future congregation of the Missionary Sisters of the Society of Mary).
 Shortly afterwards she entered the novitiate of these sisters in St-Brieuc which was then transferred to Sainte-Foy-lès-Lyons in 1891.
 Marie Briand took her vows on January 15, 1893, under the name of Sister Mary Agnes.
-Two weeks later, she embarked in Marseilles for Sydney.
+Two weeks later, she embarked in Marseille for Sydney.
 She stayed there for a year to learn English, and in 1894 she joined the Waikiri Mission on Taveuni Island.
 She was in charge of the girls' school for 22 years but also served occasionally as a nurse.

 In 1908 she was appointed Regional Mother Superior for all the Marist Sisters of Fiji.
 In 1911 a small leper colony was established on the island of Makogai.
 It started out with 2 nuns and 40 patients.
 This figure had risen to 100 patients by 1916 when the colonial government of the Fiji Islands appointed Mother Mary Agnes as the director of the facility.
 Under the governance of Mother Mary Agnes the leper colony became one of the largest in the world, counting more than 400 patients in 1925 and 700 in 1950 when the Mother Superior retired.
 It welcomed lepers from all of the British Pacific colonies as well as those from New Zealand and its dependencies from 1922.